-When considering the qualities of a pub and bar it is worth acknowledging there are some hard to place qualities that make things feel just right.
-Similarly, there can be unique elements, even tiny things that contribute to the overall effect.
+When considering the qualities of a pub and bar it is worth acknowledging there are some hard to place qualities that make it feel just right.
+Similarly, there can be unique features, even tiny elements that contribute to the overall effect.
 You can’t always measure these as they are often subjective.
-All of these have been borne in mind by me when judging these bars and go into the final score.
+These have been weighed up when judging these bars and go into the final score.

-However, in order to provide some objective comparison, there are specific areas upon which it is possible to define, compare and contrast.
-There are 5 categories these venues will be judged upon, leading to an overall final score which I deem, ‘The Pub Going Factor’.
+However, in order to provide some objective comparison, there are specific criteria it is possible to define, compare and contrast.
+There are 5 categories these venues will be judged upon, leading to an overall final score which w deem, ‘The Pub Going Factor’.

 A: Quality and/or choice of drinks

-I will primarily be judging the quality and choice of beers served in the bar, however I will also consider the range on the back shelf as well.
+For this category we will mainly judging the quality and choice served in the bar, mainly the taps, however I will also consider the range on the back shelf as well.
 If the venue specialises in a certain thing and does that well, it will be allowed a degree of latitude if the beer is not up to scratch.

 B: Style and Décor

-The furnishings, the look the place is aiming for, or has accrued over the years.
-I will compare whether these are sympathetic with the surroundings and the bar’s purpose.
+The furnishings, decoration, the look the place is aiming for, or has accrued over the years.
+I will compare whether these are sympathetic with the surroundings and whether they positively contribute to the experience.

 C: Character, Atmosphere and/or Local Life

-An essential factor in the enjoyment of any bar is that it creates an environment in keeping with its purpose, whether that be digging in with a good book, or standing around a lively bar.
-Does the place have the right buzz or the right cosy feel?
-Is the crowd the kind of people you want to share space with?
+An essential factor in the enjoyment of any bar is that it creates an environment in keeping with its purpose, whether that be digging in with a good book, or socialising by the bar.
+Is there a buzz or the right cosy feel?
+Are the crowd the kind of people you want to share space with?
 Extra commendation goes to any bar that has successfully fostered a cast of regulars.

 D: Amenities, Events & Community